AskMeAgain/Event-Meshinery/README.md

 [Detailed Documentation](https://github.com/AskMeAgain/Event-Meshinery/wiki/Meshinery-DataContext)

-A MeshineryTask has a dataContext assigned, which is basically just the input and output class type in sources/processors.
+A MeshineryTask has a data context assigned, which is basically just the input and output class type in sources/processors.
+It is literally the "DTO" between tasks.

     var task = MeshineryTaskFactory.<String, TestContext>builder() //here the DataContext is TestContext .inputSource(inputSource) //this source can read all TestContext from the state store